smdn/Smdn.LibHighlightSharp/doc/workflows/instructions-generate-artifacts.md

 eng/build-artifact-for-all-targets.sh
 ```

-Then, merge PRs created by this workflow.
+Then, merge the PRs that will be created by this workflow.

+These PRs merge the created artifacts into a working branch.
+Changes to `SHA1SUMS.txt` will conflict during the merge, so resolve it accordingly.

 ### Create a PR and merge the working branch
 Fetch the changes up to this point.